MV-S2V: Multi-View Subject-Consistent Video Generation: Related Work

 \subsection{Subject-Consistent Image Generation}

 Early progress in subject-consistent image generation relies on optimization-based methods \cite{Hu2022,Huang2024,Shah2024,Gal2023,Ruiz2023} that train identifiers to bind image content.
 A significant training-based approach is IP-Adapter \cite{Ye2023}, which achieves consistency by freezing the base model and training specialized adapters only.
 While adapters are popular for tasks like facial ID consistency \cite{Wang2024,Guo2024b,Chen2024}, their reliance on CLIP \cite{Cherti2023} or DINO \cite{Oquab2024} features often creates a trade-off between detail preservation and prompt following ability.
+PuLID \cite{Guo2024a} introduces contrastive alignment to resolve this trade-off, enabling efficient yet precise ID customization.
+Omni-ID \cite{Qian2025} proposes a holistic identity representation to capture full subject attributes, addressing the limitation of narrow ID focus in existing adapter-based schemes.
 A newer trend integrates generation and editing into a unified framework \cite{Chen2025,Han2025,Xiao2025}.
 Unlike adapter methods, this approach better leverages foundation models to learn image-text alignment, avoiding the performance degradation often caused by using multiple adapters.